Currently, the background is a pic from the Elk in December.

 Curtains

 With summer's imminent approach and spring's undeniable presence, nature has made up in a couple of weeks what it would normally have taken more than a month to do.
 Plenty of rain followed by plenty of sunshine, followed again by plenty of rain, and full grown ferns grow where even fiddleheads couldn't be found just a few weeks ago.
 The grass in the back yard is like a savanna, and most trees have unfurled their verdure.
 If May 1st felt like mid April, May 21st feels like... well...
 May 21st.
-She has caught up with herself, and the fish alone are ample sign that this is true.

 When I saw the river gauge, after the most recent rainy period, I knew instinctively that I needed to get my buttocks down to my favourite river pronto.
 Consciously, I thought that this was because I should expect a bonanza, the first big wave of the late spring steelhead exodus; but I think my bones knew otherwise.
 This was going to be my last chance for the spring, period.